 Not normally.
 We get extremely busy and recommend that your book in advance.

 Our boats are purpose built and designed to provide a safe and comfortable voyage in most weather conditions, however if you have any concerns please call our office.
 Ultimately the skipper has the final say as to whether a trip will run.
-If we have to cancel a trip we’ll try our best to accommodate you on another sailing, if that is’nt possible a full refund will be given.
+If we have to cancel a trip we’ll try our best to give you as much notice as possible (however please note that due to the dynamic nature of the sea we do sometimes need to cancel at short notice) and to accommodate you on another sailing, if that isn’t possible a full refund will be given.
 If you cancel a trip with less than 48 hours notice, there is no refund.

 Our RIBs are open boats and travel at speed, exposing passengers to wind, rain and seaspray so please dress accordingly.
 We always recommend passengers (even in the height of summer) wear a wind proof/waterproof jacket and plenty of layers, especially younger children.
-Waterproofs are available on request and please be aware that the skipper can refuse boarding (and no refund will be given) if they deem a passenger to be inappropriately dressed.
+To ensure lifejackets fit properly please no dresses and sensible footwear.
+Please be aware that the skipper can refuse boarding (and no refund will be given) if they deem a passenger to be inappropriately dressed.

 There aren’t any public toilet facilities at our departure point in Gwbert.
 The nearest toilets, if you are travelling from Cardigan, are at the junction of the B4548, close to Cardigan Rugby Club.
-For trips departing from Poppit Sands there are public toilets by the RNLI station.
+For trips departing from St Dogmaels there are public toilets in the village car park and also at Poppit Sands where there are public toilets by the RNLI station.